Abdelrahman-tlayjeh/folder-organizer/README.md

 ├─ note.txt
 ├─ 12062022.png
 ```
-> the script behavior can be optimised as the need by changing some default values in the FolderOrganizer class (folder_organizer.py)
+> the script behavior can be optimized as the need by changing some default values in the FolderOrganizer class (folder_organizer.py)